-a.
-The purpose of the task force is to study and develop recommendations regarding the most effective means of improving the quality and scope of child protective and preventative services provided or supported by State government, including a review of the practices and policies utilized by the Department in order to:

-(1) optimize coordination of child abuse-related services and investigations;

-(2) promote the safety of children at risk of abuse or neglect;

-(3) ensure a timely determination with regard to reports of alleged child abuse;

-(4) educate the public about the problems of, and coordinate activities relating to, child abuse and neglect;

-(5) develop a Statewide plan to prevent child abuse and neglect and mechanisms to facilitate child abuse and neglect prevention strategies in coordination with the Division of Prevention and Community Partnerships;
+- a.
+The purpose of the task force is to study and develop recommendations regarding the most effective means of improving the quality and scope of child protective and preventative services provided or supported by State government, including a review of the practices and policies utilized by the Department in order to: - (1) optimize coordination of child abuse-related services and investigations; - (2) promote the safety of children at risk of abuse or neglect; - (3) ensure a timely determination with regard to reports of alleged child abuse; - (4) educate the public about the problems of, and coordinate activities relating to, child abuse and neglect; - (5) develop a Statewide plan to prevent child abuse and neglect and mechanisms to facilitate child abuse and neglect prevention strategies in coordination with the Division of Prevention and Community Partnerships;

-(6) mobilize citizens and community agencies in a proactive effort to prevent and treat child abuse and neglect; and b.
+- (6) mobilize citizens and community agencies in a proactive effort to prevent and treat child abuse and neglect; and - (7) foster cooperative working relationships between State and local agencies responsible for providing services to victims of child abuse and neglect and their families. - b.
 The task force shall receive, evaluate and approve applications of public and private agencies and organizations for grants from moneys annually appropriated from the "Children's Trust Fund" established pursuant to section 2 of P.L.1985, c.197 (C.54A:9-25.4).
 Any portion of the moneys actually appropriated which are remaining at the end of a fiscal year shall lapse to the "Children's Trust Fund."